Thomas Friedman (ALU ’74), Op-Ed Columnist, The New York Times, Author and Pulitzer Prize Winner

 In 1993, after six years of teaching in AUC’s Department of Economics, Mourad Wahba joined the United Nations for what he thought was a quick stint as a senior officer in the Office of the Secretary-General.
 “I went to the United Nations, originally planning to stay for one year to add a practical side to my academic interests,” he said.

-Twenty-five years later, Wahba is still with the United Nations, now as assistant secretary-general of the United Nations and assistant administrator and director of the Regional Bureau for Arab States at the United Nations Development Programme.
+Twenty-six years later, Wahba is still with the United Nations, now as assistant secretary-general of the United Nations and assistant administrator and director of the Regional Bureau for Arab States at the United Nations Development Programme.
 In this position, which he started in February 2017, Wahba is working on using Egypt’s “critical” voice to emphasize peacekeeping priorities inside and outside of the region.

 Wahba feels his path to the United Nations was shaped by his experience at AUC, both as a student and professor.
 “AUC is an excellent preparation for anyone wanting an international career,” he observed.
 “The wide variety of people you meet and the habits of working with students and professors of many nationalities is a good basis for those who would thrive in international environments.”